 Mr. Cohen has served as counsel to the Creditors' Committee in several of the most prominent retail Chapter 11 cases in the country as follows:

-- Current representations include: Atari, Inc., Scooter Stores Holdings, Inc., KIT digital Holding, Inc., Vertis Holdings, Inc., Velo Holdings, Inc. and Filene's Basement.
+- Current representations include: Edwin Watts Golf, Allen's, Atari, Inc., Scooter Stores Holdings, Inc., KIT Digital Holding, Inc., Vertis Holdings, Inc. and Velo Holdings, Inc.

 - Prior representations include, among others: Blockbuster, Alexander Gallo Holdings, Inc., Signature Styles (dba Spiegel, Newport News and ShapeFx), Archbrook Laguna Holdings, Oriental Trading Company, Claim Jumper Restaurants, Pizzeria Uno , KB Toys, Lenox China, Sports Collectibles (dba BC Sports), Goody's Family Clothing, Boscov's, The Sharper Image, Wickes Furniture, The Bombay Company, Levitz Furniture, Harvey Electronics, Bachrach Clothing, Rag Shops, Norstan Apparel Shops, Troutman's Emporium, The Walking Company, Bob's Stores, Christopher's Men's Stores and Cornell Trading.